nikandt/cansat-next/docs/course/lesson11.md

 ### DAC

-These pins can be used with `analogWrite` to create a specific voltage on the output.
+These pins can be used with to create a specific voltage on the output.
 Note that they do produce the desired voltage, however they can only provide a very small amount of current.
 These could be used as reference points for sensors, or even as an audio output, however you'll need an amplifier (or two).
+Arduino programming language does not have built in support for DAC, but there are libraries such as DacESP32 that allow the DAC pins to be used in Arduino sketches.

 ### SPI